-The following is a list of areas across the five boroughs of New York City that are proposed for CD funding consideration in City Fiscal Year 2018 (7/1/17 to 6/30/18).
+The following is a list of areas across the five boroughs of New York City that are proposed for CD funding consideration in City Fiscal Year 2019.
 The program may identify new areas but only after evaluating applications and awarding funds.